-And so we wanted to pick out the best soundbars for LG, so that you can ensure you get the best sound for your make and model.
-Some of the features of these soundbars only work with specific LG TVs, such as the Al Sound Pro that only works with an LG TV that has the A9 Gen4 picture processing engine – but if this all sounds a bit too technical for you, don’t panic, we’ve broken each product down so you can make a clear and informed decision on the one that’s right for you.
+We wanted to pick out the best soundbars for LG TVs so that you can ensure you get the best sound for your make and model.
+Some of the features of these soundbars only work with specific LG TVs, such as the Al Sound Pro which only works with an LG TV that has the A9 Gen4 picture processing engine – but if this all sounds a bit too technical for you, don’t panic, we’ve broken each product down so you can make a clear and informed decision on the one that’s right for you.

-Of course, if you’re reading this guide, then you might also want to invest in one of the best LG TVs to make the most out of your TV set up.
-So for the best sound and products to suit all price ranges, check out the full list below.
+Of course, if you’re reading this guide, then you might also want to invest in one of the best LG TVs.
+But for the best sound and products to suit all price ranges, check out the full list below.

-The best soundbar for LG TVs for a premium sound experience is the LG SN11RG.
-This features a true upfiring Dolby Atmos arrangement, plus wireless rear speakers and subwoofer in addition to the soundbar, so powerful sound comes from all directions, including above you.
+The best soundbar for LG TVs for a premium sound experience is the LG S95QR.
+This features a true upfiring Dolby Atmos arrangement, plus wireless rear speakers and a subwoofer, so powerful sound comes from all directions.

 The best budget soundbar for LG TVs is the Yamaha SR-C20A.
 It's not fancy, but it's well built, will enhance smaller-screen sound well beyond what its asking price suggests, and is a great all-round option for boosting TV audio.

-Like the original Beam, the Gen 2 has a single tweeter, four ‘racetrack’ mid/bass drivers and a trio of passive radiators for low-end reinforcement – they’re driven by five blocks of Class D amplification.
-Sonos is predictably coy about the amount of power on tap here, but we can safely say it’s ‘ample’.
-Unlike the speaker it replaces, though, Beam Gen 2 has powerful on-board processing that wants to deliver height, as well as width, to the sound, and includes Dolby Atmos processing to that effect.
+The Sonos Beam Gen 2 features a single tweeter, four ‘racetrack’ mid/bass drivers and a trio of passive radiators for low-end reinforcement.
+Unlike the speaker it replaces, the Beam Gen 2 has powerful on-board processing that wants to deliver height, as well as width, to the sound, and includes Dolby Atmos processing to that effect.
 It also improves low-end heft and clarity at the same time.

 The Beam also features eARC-enabled HDMI (good) but still lacks HDMI passthrough (less good, depending on your TV and plug needs).
 Music streaming is possible via Apple AirPlay 2, and the Sonos control app (which remains the gold standard) can connect to streaming services, which makes Beam an ideal multiroom option.
 Google Assistant and Amazon Alexa are both built in, too, which only adds to the convenience – this is one of the best smart speakers, as well as a top soundbar.